Helperbird/website/src/pages/help/account/how-to-use-my-subscription-key.md

 ## Step 1: Open Helperbird

 Click the Helperbird icon in the top right corner of your browser to open the extension.
-You'll see your quick actions and main features displayed.
+You'll see your Quick Actions and main features displayed.

 ---